wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 ## Step 0: Get Ready for the Tutorial

-To complete this tutorial, you need to start a RabbitMQ server on the cloud. once it's started grab the `username`, `hostname`, `password` and `vhost` from the RabbitMQ instance.
-Later, these values will be assigned to environment variables.
+To complete this tutorial, you need to start a RabbitMQ server either on a server or locally.
+Once it's started, obtain the `username`, `hostname`, `password` and `vhost` from the RabbitMQ instance, which you will later assign as environment variables.

-!!! tip RabbitMQ Server
-    To try this tutorial, you can use [CloudAMQP](https://www.cloudamqp.com/) to configure and start a RabbitMQ server with a few steps.

 ## Step 1: Create the integration component